 It’s very important to be true to what you are, it’s ok to have personality but on the other hand, know when to draw the line.
 Don’t moan, don’t retweet compliments endlessly, respond to people always, share stuff you love and don’t always share your feelings.
 People already follow you, they know you are there, you don’t need to over-promote.

 Q) Every other week there is a news report on the ‘death of the high street’.
 Why was it important to you to launch a ‘bricks & mortar’ shop?

 It was an accident really.
 I wanted a shop but felt it couldn’t happen because of crazy rents (mine has just gone up 35%!!) but this space came upon a back street.
 It’s not the busiest but it works for us and I think because of the online presence that helps.

 I really feel like London is a bit stagnant with shops.
 So many brilliant restaurants and cafes are opening every week but not many small interesting shops.
 I think for our kind of product its lovely for people to see it in real life, and also not have to wait to get it.

 Q) What helps you to stay organised?

 The admin part of our website!
 And Annabel, my helper at work.
 She’s brilliant.
 Physically I’m not especially organised, mentally I am.
 I’m not sure if that surmounts to the same thing.

 Q) Since setting up, what’s been your highlight so far?

 Getting a shop, making my own products is always exciting.
-I had a visit from a seriously famous singer, true hero.
-Also our customers are amazing!!
+I had a visit from a seriously famous singer, a true hero.
+Also, our customers are amazing!!
 So encouraging and kind and into what we’re into which is one of the most rewarding things.